azzaea/azzaea/_posts/2019-01-19-blog-story.markdown

   It seems only right to have a single plact to put all my blogs, even though it is all personal stuff anyways.
 [This](https://benjamintravis.com/blog/jekyll-github-pages-from-wordpress) and [this](https://girliemac.com/blog/2013/12/27/wordpress-to-jekyll/) article are nice tutorials for going from [`wordpress`](https://wordpress.com/) to [`Jekyll`](https://jekyllrb.com/)

 - _Build my [`places`](/places) page:_ <br>
   I like to be able to show places I visited, with some annotations on when/why or even a nice photo.
-A `location map` is nicely implemented in the [academicpages](https://academicpages.github.io/) theme, so check if you could adopt here.
-Code is [here](https://github.com/academicpages/academicpages.github.io/blob/master/talkmap.ipynb), and is under MIT license
+Technical details on how this is done will be posted [here ](/blog/2019/adding-locations/)

 - _Adding courses to my [`teaching`](/teaching) page:_ <br>